-- 3. A list of all characters to be played and how necessary doubling is to be accomplished. - 4.
-Any scenic items that are not allowed under the rules but are "without which the approved play cannot be produced."
-Procedures to request scenic elements not permissible under contest rules can be found on Page 27 of this HANDBOOK. - 5.
+- Procedures to request scenic elements not permissible under contest rules can be found on Page 30 of this HANDBOOK. - 5.
 A \$30 reading fee.
 This fee includes scenic items requested with the script.
-The check should be made out to "UT Austin UIL" - Submissions that are returned as disapproved or incomplete may be resubmitted for an additional fee.
+The check should be made out to "UT Austin UIL" - Incomplete and submissions that are not clearly marked shall not be approved. - Submissions that are returned as disapproved or incomplete may be resubmitted for an additional fee.
 However, this must still be done by the December 21 deadline.
 Submit as early as you can to allow for necessary corrections or re-submittals.

-Requests for scenic additions for a play that is not on one of the approved lists must be submitted with the play request no later than 45 days prior to your contest.
+Requests for scenic additions for a play that is not on one of the approved lists must be submitted with the play request by December 21.